SoulHarsh007/CachyOS-Wiki/src/content/docs/policy/community-rules.md

 ---
 title: Official CachyOS Community Rules
-description: Discord, Reddit, Twitter, Forum, Telegram, Matrix
+description: Discord, Reddit, Twitter, Forum, Telegram
 ---

 Violating these rules is not allowed and account ban will follow: